Huskey Gap (via Newfound Gap Road)

-The Huskey Gap Trail is usually one of the trails included on the hiking schedule during the Great Smoky Mountains Association's Annual Spring Wildflower Pilgrimage Tour (in April).
-Although this is a good trail for viewing wildflowers, it can also be a little crowded in the spring due to its close proximity to Gatlinburg.
+The Huskey Gap Trail is usually one of the trails included on the hiking schedule of the Great Smoky Mountains Association's Annual Spring Wildflower Pilgrimage Tour (held in April).
+Although this is a great trail for viewing wildflowers, it can also be a little crowded during the spring as a result of its close proximity to Gatlinburg.

 Near the trailhead you'll likely notice some traffic noise from Newfound Gap Road.
 Don't worry though, after several minutes of walking through this second growth forest the noise quickly disappears.

 At 2.1 miles hikers will arrive at the Sugarland Mountain Trail junction at Huskey Gap.
 You won't have much of a view here; however, if you continue along the Huskey Gap Trail for a short distance beyond the junction you'll have a few peeks into the mountains towards the west.